protocolbuffers/protocolbuffers.github.io/content/editions/features.md

 This feature doesn't impact proto3 files, so this section doesn't have a before and after of a proto3 file.

+Depending on the language, fields that are "group-like" may have some unexpected capitalization in generated code and in text-format, in order to provide backwards compatibility with proto2.
+Message fields are "group-like" if all of the following conditions are met:

+*   Has `DELIMITED` message encoding specified
+*   Message type is defined in the same scope as the field
+*   Field name is exactly the lowercased type name

 **Values available:**

 *   `LENGTH_PREFIXED`: Fields are encoded using the LEN wire type described in